 9. The Corfu Trilogy

-Romp across the white sand beaches and green and brown olive groves of the Mediterranean island of Corfu with 10-year-old Gerald Durrell.
+Read all three Corfu books to fully romp across the white sand beaches and green and brown olive groves of this Mediterranean island with 10-year-old Gerald Durrell.

-This humorous trio of memoirs recounts his family’s relocation from grey England to right its troubles after their father’s death.
+This trio of humorous memoirs recounts his family’s relocation from grey England to beautiful Greece to right their troubles after their father’s death.

 10. All Creatures Great & Small